play-co/gcif/README.md

 ~~~

 In this case we get a file that is 73% the size of the equivalent PNG image.

+The compression ratio for this speed reaches for the Pareto frontier for
+lossless image compression without using any multithreading, though it is a
+thread-safe codebase, allowing you to decode several images in parallel.

 Early performance results for the graphics for one of our mobile games: